 Finally, the diversification strategy Lloyds has pursued over recent years seems to be paying off.
 Lloyds bought MBNA in 2016 for £1.9 billion.

 This allowed it to increase its share of the UK credit card market to around a quarter, and moreover the bank secured significant cost savings in the process.
 Later in in 2018, Lloyds and Schroders announced a new joint venture in which Lloyds took a 50.1 per cent stake in the holding company of Schroders’ UK wealth management business.

 This has made Lloyds a much more resilient financial brand than it was before.
-Lloyds should be in a good position to gain from the re-opening and return to growth expected in the second half of 2021.
+Lloyds should be in a good position to gain from the re-opening and return to growth expected in 2022.